 Ayana Holding has a presence across numerous markets including the US, the UK, Russia, Turkey and Thailand, he added.

 "What started off as institutional investments into the hospitality sector in the UK is trickling down to individual investments into second homes and stable assets that lead to long-term returns," said Mandana Dabbagh, director, Ayana Properties.

 "There has been a decline in the pound against the dollar and the UAE dirham and with the current uncertainty concerning Brexit, it is the right time for GCC investors to get better deals in the UK, especially as the local and regional investments into the property sector there is strained.
 People with US$ spending power are benefiting in a big way on property purchases in the UK," she added.

 Phuket in Thailand is another market that has witnessed increased attention from investors in the GCC, she noted.

 Ayana Properties will start with the UK market.
 "That's our foundation.
 We want to develop in countries where there is an appetite from the GCC.
 We will be providing GCC investors with an end-to-end and streamlined experience when it comes to selecting and completing the transaction in a market that is otherwise less familiar to such investors," Dabbagh said.

-She said that investors from the GCC have an increased preference for London and Manchester, adding: "Investors are looking at a long-term investment strategy and goes beyond any short-term Brexit-related issues."For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+She said that investors from the GCC have an increased preference for London and Manchester, adding: "Investors are looking at a long-term investment strategy and goes beyond any short-term Brexit-related issues."finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.